Meet Buster & Sheryl McLaury

 Buster says, "I drug Sheryl and these girls to some pretty remote cow outfits with some less than desirable housing, and Sheryl's made a home out of every one of them.
 She's good help at a cow workin', calvin' heifers, startin' a colt, or feedin' a crew of hungry cowpunchers.
 She's learned to 'hang and rattle,' and there ain't no job I'd be afraid to tackle with her helpin' me."

 Buster and Sheryl now live on their own place just west of Paducah, Texas.
-They spend each year traveling the U.S. conducting colt starting, horsemanship, ranch roping, and cow working clinics.
+They spend each year traveling the U.S. and abroad conducting colt starting, horsemanship, ranch roping, and cow working clinics.
+The McLaury's goals in their clinics are to help people better understand the horse and how to work with him in a manner that is fitting to him, thereby creating an environment of trust, understanding, and enjoyment for both horse and rider.

 For more information on their clinics or to contact them personally they can be reached at Box 105, Paducah, Texas 79248 or 806-492-2711.